Strong, Temperature-Dependent Spin-Orbit Torques in Heavy Fermion YbAl$_3$

-Research on materials that can be used to generate strong spin-orbit torques has focused primarily on elements, alloys and compounds containing $d$-electrons, with a few exceptions \cite{Tanaka2009,Tanaka2010,Singh2015, Ueda2016, Reynolds2017, li2018thin}.
+Previous research on materials that can be used to generate spin-orbit torques \cite{Sinova2015} has focused primarily on materials containing $d$-electrons, including heavy metals \cite{ando2008electric,Liu2011,miron2011perpendicular,Liu2012,Pai2012,Emori2013,Ryu2013}, interfaces with strong Rashba interactions \cite{Jungfleisch2016, yue2018spin}, and topological insulators \cite{Mellnik2014,fan2014magnetization,khang2018conductive,Dc2018}, with only a few exceptions \cite{Tanaka2009,Tanaka2010,Singh2015, Ueda2016, Reynolds2017, li2018thin}.
 In $d$-electron materials, inter-atom coupling produces electronic bands with relatively large bandwidths, such that effective independent-electron models provide a reasonable description of most electronic properties.
 In $f$-electron materials, by comparison, the electron bandwidths are narrower and electronic interactions can be much more impactful, increasing the potential importance of electron correlations.
-For the pure $f$-electron metals measured to date, the $f$-electron density of states at the Fermi level happens to be negligible (the dominant contribution to the electronic density of states near E$_{F}$ is from the $d$ orbitals), and hence the effects of electron correlations on the spin-orbit torques from these materials are expected to be only modest \cite{Reynolds2017}.
-Still, previous studies of pure $f$-electron elements have measured enhancements in spin-orbit torque due to a contribution from $f$-electron bands \cite{Singh2015, Ueda2016, Reynolds2017}, with a maximum spin-torque conductivity at room temperature of $2 \times 10^4$ $\frac{\hbar}{2e}$ $\Omega^{-1}$ m$^{-1}$ for Ho \cite{Reynolds2017}.
-Spin-orbit torques strong enough to switch magnetic layers have been observed in the $f$-electron-containing topological Kondo insulator candidate SmB$_6$ \cite{li2018thin}, but the role of strong correlations or the contribution of the $f$-electronic density of states was not clear.
+For the pure $f$-electron elements measured to date, hybridization between the electron states at the Fermi level and the $f$-electron levels happens to be negligible (the dominant contribution to the electronic density of states near E$_{F}$ is from the $d$ orbitals), and hence the effects of electron correlations on the spin-orbit torques from these materials are expected to be only modest \cite{Reynolds2017}.
+Previous studies of pure $f$-electron elements have measured \cite{Singh2015, Ueda2016, Reynolds2017} a maximum spin-torque conductivity at room temperature of $2 \times 10^4$ $\frac{\hbar}{2e}$ $\Omega^{-1}$ m$^{-1}$ for holmium (Ho) \cite{Reynolds2017}.